 DIY Education = Homeschooling

 DIY has become a way of life for some folks.
 From landscaping to minor home repair, there are entire websites and even TV networks dedicated to encouraging people to do it themselves.
 But what about teaching your children?
 Could you do that yourself?
+What is homeschooling?
 Today, an estimated 2–3 million children are taught by their parents at home.
 The reasons range from wanting to provide individualized instruction that builds on a child’s strengths and interests, to health issues or special needs, to avoiding school violence, increasing family time, and many more.
 One big reason is that the public schools are rapidly descending to an agenda far away from Christian principles.

 A DIY education is teaching your children what they need to know based upon their interests and skills, rather than following a one-size-fits-all curriculum.
 This type of education allows you to teach your children at their own pace rather than compelling them to learn on a predetermined schedule.
 It by no means blindly follows the public school model.
 DIY Education happens when you take what you have and put your own brand on it.
 It is when you get out of the box and decide that you can educate your kids yourself!